AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-settings.md

     Select this to enable the [AI Assistant](./ai-assistant.md) feature in the Experience Manager Guides.
 Unselect to disable the feature.

     After enabling the **AI Assistant** toggle, you can configure which options appear under the **Authoring tab** for authors using the **Authoring quick actions** menu as shown below.
     These changes apply to the specific folder profile you are working with.
-If you create a new folder profile, it will inherit the editor settings defined in the **Global** folder profile by default.
-You can modify these settings as needed using the **Editor settings** and save the updated configuration.
+If you create a new folder profile, it will inherit the Workspace settings defined in the **Global** folder profile by default.
+You can modify these settings as needed using the **Workspace settings** and save the updated configuration.
     For a detailed overview of the available options for Authoring using AI Assistant, view [Author documents smartly with AI Assistant](./ai-assistant-right-panel.md).

     From the **Authoring quick actions** menu, you can: